 Net Burn Rate = Gross Burn Rate — Monthly Revenue

 Let’s say that you already have some beta version of your product, which already makes $10,000 a month in profit.
 Your net burn rate is then $90,000.
-If you’ve managed to secure series A funding totaling $450,000, your net burn rate allows you to operate for 5 months before you run out of cash.
+If you’ve managed to secure series A funding totaling $450,000, your net burn rate allows you to operate for 5 months before you run out of money.

 Looking at our example, 5 months is not that much time to develop your product and grow your startup enough to make profits.
 If you manage to reduce your burn rate, you can buy yourself more time to grow your company.
 Here’re some ideas to reduce startup burn rate.

-Securing fundings from angel investors or Venture Capital certainly makes you feel bigger already.
+Securing fundings from angel investors, Venture Capital, or Venture Builder certainly makes you feel bigger already.
 This delusive feeling of having now hundreds of thousands on a bank account may make you more careless with money.
 Our first advice is simple – don’t let yourself get caught by the allure of this new-found wealth and focus on the ROI of every penny you spend.

 As you’re probably very passionate about your product (which you should be), it’s tempting to develop it all at once.
 You’re certain about your idea’s potential.
 You have money to cover design and development.
 But even though you could create your whole app or website at once, more often than not you shouldn’t.

 The good thing about an MVP is that if it succeeds, you already have a base product you can improve.
 But if it fails, you can pivot more easily, losing way less money than if you’d built your product all at once.